 Lake Hope State Park

-The abundance of warblers, woodpeckers, and finches make this park popular with birdwatchers.
+The abundance of warblers, woodpeckers, and finches makes this park popular with birdwatchers.
 And, between July 1 and August 31, you can head over to the nature center for a chance to hand-feed the hummingbirds.
-Activities on Lake Hope itself include fishing for largemouth bass, crappie, or catfish and boating (electric motors only), canoeing, and kayaking (Touch the Earth Adventures has some great kayaking excursions).
+Activities on Lake Hope itself include fishing for largemouth bass, crappie, or catfish and boating (electric motors only), canoeing, and kayaking (Touch the Earth Adventures offers great kayaking excursions).
 There’s also a sandy, 600-foot swimming beach with restrooms and a concession stand.
 Though dogs aren’t allowed to swim here, they are welcome in the park as long as they’re on a leash.

 27331 State Rte.
 278

 - McArthur, Ohio 45651

 - 39.32638500, -82.34699500

 - (740) 596-4938